Jake-aleman/basic-js-project-template/README.md

 ###Switch
-Block of code designed to perform a particular task
+Used to perform different actions based on different conditions.
 ```javascript
 var student = "Shaq";